A hemorrhagic stroke is brain damage caused by bleeding in the brain. This can happen after a blood vessel bursts or if brain tissue bleeds.

 - taking action to manage heart disease, diabetes, and other conditions

-These measures are especially important for people who have already had a stroke, to prevent another one.
+These preventive measures are especially important for people who have already had a stroke.

 Possible causes of stroke in children include: